springernature/frontend-playbook/accessibility/accessibility-checklist.md

 ### Use headings correctly

 The [HTML5 outline algorithm](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_HTML_sections_and_outlines) can't yet be relied on to convey information to users.
 Freely use HTML5 sectioning elements, but use headings to define the structure of your document.
+See our [HTML markup house style](https://github.com/springernature/frontend-playbook/blob/master/markup/house-style.md#follow-the-html-4-outline-model-for-heading-levels) for more information.

 Use an appropriate heading for each section.
 You can visually hide headings, but make sure they're still accessible to screen reader users.